Mired in crises, Lebanese vote for new parliament

 Associated Press

-BEIRUT (AP) — Lebanese voted for a new parliament Sunday against the backdrop of an economic meltdown that is transforming the country and low expectations that the election would significantly alter the political landscape.
+“I will give them my vote because they want change,” he said, recalling his participation in nationwide protests against government corruption in 2019.

+Yamout, 39, who now sews curtains in order to survive, was among those voting for a new parliament Sunday, hoping to unseat the entrenched politicians they blame for the crisis.

-A new crop of candidates from the 2019 protest movement are running against the country’s entrenched ruling class that is blamed for the collapse, hoping to unseat them.
-But they are divided and lack the money, experience and other advantages held by traditional political rulers with a decades-long grip on power.
+A new crop of candidates from the protest movement are running against them, hoping to at least score a breakthrough by picking up a few seats.
+But they are divided and lack the money, experience and other advantages held by traditional political rulers.

+The vote is taking place against the backdrop of an economic meltdown that is rapidly transforming the country, triggering the biggest wave of emigration since its 15-year civil war ended in 1990.

+“There are no jobs, they blew us up at the port, I can’t find baby formula for my children and cannot treat my elderly parents,” Yamout cried, in reference to a massive explosion at the Beirut port in August 2020 that levelled the city.

-It is also the first election since the massive August 2020 explosion at Beirut’s port that killed more than 200 people, injured thousands and destroyed parts of Lebanon’s capital.
-The blast, widely blamed on negligence, was set off by hundreds of tons of poorly stored ammonium nitrate that ignited in a port warehouse after a fire broke out at the facility.
+It is also the first election since the port explosion that killed more than 200 people, injured thousands and destroyed parts of Lebanon’s capital.
+The blast, widely blamed on negligence, was set off by hundreds of tons of poorly stored ammonium nitrate that ignited in a port warehouse.

-Sunday’s voting is seen as a last chance to reverse course and punish the current crop of politicians, most of whom derive their power from Lebanon’s sectarian political system and spoils taken at the end of its 15-year civil war in 1990.
-But expectations for real change were low amid skepticism and widespread resignation that the vote was sure to bring back the same powerful political parties.
+Sunday’s voting is seen as a chance to punish the current crop of politicians, most of whom derive their power from Lebanon’s sectarian political system and spoils taken at the end of its 15-year civil war in 1990.
+But expectations were low that it would significantly alter the political landscape, amid widespread resignation that the system was rigged to bring back the same powerful political parties.

+Turnout appeared to be low by early afternoon, at around 27 percent.

+The election, the first since 2018, is also being closely watched to see whether the heavily armed, Iran-backed Hezbollah and its allies can preserve their parliamentary majority amid rising poverty and hardship.

-“We will hit a wall again.
-Lebanon is a hopeless case,” he said, echoing common sentiment.
-Polls close at 7 p.m. local time (1600 GMT) and official results were expected Monday.
+Polls close at 7 p.m. local time (1600 GMT) and official results are expected on Monday.

 The extent of Lebanon’s collapse was on full display Sunday.
-In the northern city of Tripoli, Lebanon’s most impoverished city, several polling stations were without electricity and voters had to climb several flights of stairs to cast their ballots.
-Voters were seen using the light from their mobile phones to check names and lists before casting their ballot.
+In the northern city of Tripoli, Lebanon’s most impoverished, several polling stations were without electricity as voters, including the elderly, had to climb several flights of stairs to cast their ballots.
+Voters and election workers were seen using the light from their mobile phones to check names and lists during the balloting.

-Mirvat Dimashkieh, 55, a housewife, said she is voting for change and for the “new faces” running, adding that longtime politicians should step aside.

-Mainstream political parties and politicians remained strong going into the vote, while opposition figures and civil society activists hoping to unseat them are fractured.
-Lebanese parties have long relied on a system that encourages voters to cast ballots in return for favors and individual benefits.
+Mainstream political parties and politicians remained strong going into the vote, while opposition figures and civil society activists hoping to unseat them are fractured and numerous, creating a confusing electoral landscape for voters.

 Money flowed, with political parties offering cash bribes, sandwiches, transportation and other favors to voters.

+Yamout said he was offered three million Lebanese pounds (around $110) by one of the political parties in return for his vote, an offer that he says he categorically rejected, saying: “I voted for them in the past and it was a big mistake.”

-Since the meltdown began, tens of thousands of people have lost their jobs, the Lebanese pound has shed most more than 90% of its value and many have left the country seeking opportunities abroad.
+Since the meltdown began, tens of thousands of people like Yamout have lost their jobs, the Lebanese pound has shed more than 90% of its value and many people have left to seek opportunities abroad.
 Three quarters of the country’s 6 million people, including 1 million Syrian refugees, now live in poverty.

-Some 718 candidates on 103 lists are running for seats in the 128-member parliament.
+Some 718 candidates on 103 lists are running for seats in the 128-member parliament, which is equally divided between Muslims and Christians according to Lebanon’s power-sharing system.
 The vote is held once every four years.
 In 2018, voters gave the powerful Hezbollah and its allies the majority with 71 seats.

 Lebanon has more than 3.5 million eligible voters, many of whom will cast their ballots in its 15 electoral districts.

 The vote this year comes as the main Sunni political leader, former Prime Minister Saad Hariri, suspended his work in politics and called for a Sunni boycott.
-Some have warned this may help Hezbollah’s Sunni allies to win more seats.
+Hezbollah and its allies were looking to exploit that vacuum.

 Sitting on a plastic chair outside a polling station, Shtouni said the main reason he voted for a Hezbollah-led alliance is “because my vote will be against normalization with Israel.”
 He noted recent agreements between Israel and Gulf Arab countries.